-Rumors of the new iPhone’s release took the internet by surprise.
-Before word spread that this was a Cisco device, many people speculated that Apple was debuting the device out of nowhere.
+Rumors of the other iPhone’s release took the internet by surprise.
+Before word spread that this was a Cisco device, many people speculated that Apple was debuting its smartphone out of nowhere.
 A few days before Cisco’s announcement, Gizmodo writer Brian Lam wrote that the iPhone would be announced Monday.

 Although fans expected an iPhone from Apple, most people figured that would land in early 2007.
 (That’s exactly when Steve Jobs showed off the company’s now-famous device for the first time.)

 A story dating back to 1998

-Cisco’s new handsets weren’t actually the first iPhones.
+Cisco’s new handsets weren’t actually the very first iPhones, either.
 Back in 1998, a company called InfoGear showed off an “iPhone” at the Consumer Electronics Show.
 Costing $499, with extra charges for internet access, the device made very early use of touch technology, visual voicemail, basic apps and more.
 The company positioned the device to “co-exist with PCs much as the microwave co-exists with a conventional oven.”